Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in megabytes per second) that can be moved over the external memory interface within a second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-If the card has DDR memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of information (counted in MB per second) that can be transferred across the external memory interface in a second.
+The number is calculated by multiplying the card's interface width by the speed of its memory.
+If it uses DDR type RAM, the result should be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
-This is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to its local memory in a second - measured in millions of pixels per second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to the local memory per second - measured in millions of pixels per second.
 Pixel rate is calculated by multiplying the number of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices